Choosing A Puppy From The Litter

 Choosing a puppy is easy; they're all so gorgeous!
-But picking the perfect puppy for you and your family isn't so easy.
-Understand what to look for in the litter and learn the secrets to choosing your ideal puppy!
+But picking the perfect puppy for you and your family can be challenging.
+Understand what to look for from the breeder and learn how to choose a puppy to ensure you bring home your perfect little boy or girl!

 Just look at these gorgeous golden Cocker Spaniel puppies!